andrearante12/ImitationArm/README.md

-# Robotic Arm
+# ImitationArm
+This document presents Imitation Arm, a 6DOF robotic arm that learns skills by watching human demonstrations and mimicing movements.
+The end goal is to create a generalized system where a human can record a video of them picking up and placing an object and upload that to the arm.
+The arm will then decode the video and be able to copy the exact motion the human made completely autonomously.

 ## System Overview
-This document presents a personal engineering project involving the design and construction of a six-degree-of-freedom (6-DOF) robotic arm.
 The robotic system is controlled by six MG996R pulse-width modulation (PWM) servomotors, which are driven by a PCA9685 16-channel, 12-bit PWM servo controller interfaced via the I2C protocol.
 Low-level actuator control is handled by an Arduino Nano microcontroller.

 High-level system control is implemented on a Raspberry Pi running the Robot Operating System (ROS), which is responsible for computationally intensive control tasks.
 The ROS2 workspace can be download here: https://github.com/andrearante12/ros2_ws.
 A custom inverse kinematic algorithm implemented via gradient descent and used to convert target coordinates (x, y, z) into the corresponding servo angles.
 MoveIt2 was then used to create a motion plan and verify that the path is valid via trajectory planning and collision detection.
 Control commands are transmitted from the Raspberry Pi to the Arduino Nano over a serial communication interface.